Deduktiva/magnolia-python/Python/Doc/howto/argparse.rst

    positional arguments:
      echo

-   optional arguments:
+   options:
      -h, --help  show this help message and exit
    $ python prog.py foo
    foo

 Here is what's happening:

-* We've added the :meth:`add_argument` method, which is what we use to specify which command-line options the program is willing to accept.
+* We've added the :meth:`~ArgumentParser.add_argument` method, which is what we use to specify which command-line options the program is willing to accept.
 In this case, I've named it ``echo`` so that it's in line with its function.

 * Calling our program now requires us to specify an option.

-* The :meth:`parse_args` method actually returns some data from the options specified, in this case, ``echo``.
+* The :meth:`~ArgumentParser.parse_args` method actually returns some data from the options specified, in this case, ``echo``.

 * The variable is some form of 'magic' that :mod:`argparse` performs for free